jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 23 Notice of final regional scheme
 [Repealed]

-### 24 Minister may refer final scheme back to Commission for reconsideration
+### 24 Minister may refer final regional scheme back to Commission for reconsideration
 [Repealed]

 **Reorganisation schemes**